-A critical part of an emergency action plan, no matter what kind of disaster happens, is a procedure for employers or designated employees to account for all employees (and customers if necessary) after an evacuation.
+A critical part of an emergency action plan, no matter what kind of disaster happens, is a procedure for employers or designated employees to account for all employees (and customers or visitors, if applicable) after an evacuation.
 OSHA offers requirements and tips¹ to help in gathering and accounting for employees during and after an emergency situation:

 - Establish a method for accounting for non-employees such as suppliers and customers.

 - Establish procedures for further evacuation in case the incident expands, which may consist of sending employees home by normal means or providing them with transportation to an offsite location.

 Accounting for all employees following an evacuation is critical.
 Take a headcount after the evacuation, identify the names and last known locations of anyone not accounted for and pass them to the official in charge.
 Confusion in the assembly areas can lead to delays in rescuing anyone trapped in the building, or unnecessary and dangerous search-and-rescue operations—so ensure your assembly point is clearly marked to aid in navigation.